The Evolving Food Delivery Landscape

 The last area where we see unbundling is with the individual and the rise of peer-to-peer eating.
 As layoffs and restaurant closures affect professional and recreational cooks, they are realizing the ability to cook for consumers without going through a restaurant.
 Recent legislation has made this possible, and our portfolio company Shef is providing the infrastructure and marketplace for cooks to sell to consumers and strengthen their own brands.
 We are excited to watch this category moving forward.

 So what happens next?

-While our tone on the third party delivery space might sound negative, we still believe this space is going to continue to grow (with or without COVID-19).
-For many restaurants and grocers — especially the long tail — the aggregator appeal is too great to turn away, even at the expense of decreasing already razor thin margins.
-With municipalities increasingly limiting the take rates of third parties, perhaps there will be some room for mom & pop restaurants to push back against the pricing pressure caused by the tide of consolidation.
+While our tone on the third-party delivery space might sound negative, we still believe this space is going to continue to grow (with or without COVID-19).
+For many restaurants and grocers—especially the long tail—the aggregator appeal is too great to turn away, even at the expense of decreasing already razor thin margins.
+With municipalities increasingly limiting the take rates of third parties, perhaps there will be some room for mom-and-pop restaurants to push back against the pricing pressure caused by the tide of consolidation.